One of the most recurring questions I get asked is the type of work I pick up.

 The truth is I don’t always know what I’m doing.

 One of the most beautiful benefits of freelancing is that you are able to experiment and pick up new skills.
 Now, I’m not saying all of the work I pick up requires me to learn new skills.
-In some form or another, it requires me to think creatively and solve problems I’ve never tackled before.
+In some form or another, it needs me to think creatively and solve problems I’ve never tackled before.

 It’s a learn as you go experience.